gitpeters/Face-Recognition-Attendance-System/readme.md

-# Automatic Attendance using Face recognition
+# Face-Recognition-Attendance-System
 Automatic Attendance using face recognition is a software that provide automatic attendance using videos and photos.
 ## Tested On
-Python Version : 3.8.5
+Python Version : 3.9.8

 OS : UBUNTU 20.04.2LTS